wely/DevCamp/HOL/dotnet/05-arm-cd/README.md

     ![image](./media/2017-06-23_10_50_00.jpg)

+    > Before you are trying to login make sure that you are browsing the https version of the app or a redirect loop will occur.

 We have now created a new "test" environment web app and app service plan via an ARM Template, and integrated the new environment into our VSTS Release Definition.

 ---